signalfx/puppet_collectd/README.md

 collect_internal_stats | CollectInternalStats of the collectd.conf file
-log_file | The location of log file to be used by collectd log_level | The log level to be used by collectd use_default_cpu_plugin | Cpu default plugin option.
+log_file | The location of log file to be used by collectd log_level | The log level to be used by collectd module_verbose | Enable notifications from this plugin.
+Set to false to disable notifictions. use_default_cpu_plugin | Cpu default plugin option.
 Set to false to disable default cpu plugin use_default_cpufreq_plugin | Cpufreq default plugin option.
 Set to false to disable default cpufreq plugin use_default_df_plugin | Df default plugin option.
 Set to false to disable default df plugin